Receptor activated solely by a synthetic ligand: Mechanism

 RASSLs and DREADDs are families of designer G-protein-coupled receptors (GPCRs) built specifically to allow for precise spatiotemporal control of GPCR signaling in vivo.
-These engineered GPCRs, called RASSLs (receptors activated solely by synthetic ligands), are unresponsive to endogenous ligands but can be activated by nanomolar concentrations of pharmacologically inert, drug-like small molecules.
+These engineered GPCRs are unresponsive to endogenous ligands but can be activated by nanomolar concentrations of pharmacologically inert, drug-like small molecules.
 Currently, RASSLs exist for the interrogation of several GPCR signaling pathways, including those activated by Gs, Gi, Gq, Golf and β-arrestin.
 A major cause for success of RASSL resources has been open exchange of DNA constructs, and RASSL related resources.

+hM4Dq-DREADD signals through Gαq/11 G-protein by stimulating phosphlipase C which triggers release calcium from intracellular stores.

-The hM4Di-DREADD's inhibitory effects are a result of the CNO's stimulation and resulting activation of the G-protein inwardly rectifying potassium (GIRK) channels.
+Inhibitory effects of hM4Di-DREADD are a result of the CNO's stimulation which results in inhibition of adenylate cyclase and cAMP.
+This leads to activation of the G-protein inwardly rectifying potassium (GIRK) channels.
 This causes hyperpolarization of the targeted neuronal cell and thus attenuates subsequent activity.

+Gs-DREADDs acts through Gαs G-protein which increases cAMP concentration in cells.

 Uses

 This chemogenetic technique can be used for remote manipulation of cells, in particular excitable cells like neurons, both in vitro and in vivo with the administration of specific ligands.
 Similar techniques in this field include thermogenetics and optogenetics, the control of neurons with temperature or light, respectively.

 Viral expression of DREADD proteins, both in-vivo enhancers and inhibitors of neuronal function, have been used to bidirectionally control behaviors in mice (e.g odor discrimination).
 Due to their ability to modulate neuronal activity, DREADDs are used as a tool to evaluate both the neuronal pathways and behaviors associated with drug-cues and drug addiction.